willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 ### Register your workforce integration in your tenant

 Use the [Create workforceIntegration](/graph/api/workforceintegration-post?view=graph-rest-1.0&tabs=http) API to register your workforce integration in your tenant.
-Registering your workforce integration defines the Shifts entities to support for synchronous change notifications, the URL for callbacks from Shifts, and the encryption settings for communication between Shifts and the connector.
+Registering your workforce integration defines the encryption settings for communication between Shifts and the connector, the URL for callbacks from Shifts, and the Shifts entities to support for synchronous change notifications.

-Here's an example request.
+**Example**

 ```http
 POST https://graph.microsoft.com/v1.0/teamwork/workforceIntegrations/